Section outline

 - After the excavation work min.
 10 cm thick insulation protector concrete substrate is made, on which there is the ground waterproofing.

-The substrate is wider than the mat in all directions and is provided with a perimeter beam to receive the insulation retaining wall, which can be built, for example, from small bricks.
+The substrate is wider than the mat in all directions and is provided with a perimeter beam to receive the insulation retaining wall, which can be built, for example, from small bricks. - 5 cm of precast concrete is laid, if necessary formwork and ironwork follows.

 - Then the concreting is completed, preferably in one session.